-7 ways to create meaningful homework.
+7 ways to create meaningful English homework.
 Tips for teachers, parents and students

 Homework.
 The bane of student life everywhere.
 And teachers too!
 Won’t someone please think of the teachers?